apache/pulsar/site2/website/blog/2021-05-13-Apache-Pulsar-2-7-2.md

 - PengHui Li
 - ran

-Also, we want to thank everyone who spent his time to report issues and to share his story about using Pulsar.
+Also, we want to thank everyone who spent his time reporting issues and sharing the story about using Pulsar.

 Looking forward to your contributions to [Apache Pulsar](https://github.com/apache/pulsar).